Local and Modern Methods of Crude Palm Oil Extraction

 Cutting out the palm bunch spikelets in the local processing and extraction of crude palm oil

-When all the spikelets are removed, what remains would be a fibrous stalk that is also useful along the palm oil value chain.
+When all the spikelets are removed, what remains is a fibrous stalk that is also useful along the palm oil value chain.

-The spikelets which hold the fruits are spread, covered, and left to sit for a few days usually 5 to 7 days so the fruits can be easily removed from the spikelets after heat has done its thing.
+The spikelets, which hold the fruits, are spread, covered, and left to sit for a few days, usually 5 to 7 days, so the fruits can be easily removed from the spikelets after the heat has done its thing.

 Picking Palm Fruits and Threshing the Husks from the Palm Fruit Spikelets